-Observations/Data: Optical or infrared imaging to identify the presence and location of planets in each system.
+Visual or infrared imaging to identify the presence and locations of planets in each system.
 Imaging in at least three epochs or complementary radial velocity or astrometry measurements are required to constrain well the orbital parameters.
 Multi-color photometry or spectroscopy are required to establish the nature of each planet (approximate mass and composition).
+The ideal choice of wavelength is driven by the ability to detect the planets, to accurately measure their positions, and to determine their fundamental properties or otherwise classify them.